 Lewes Castle resides in East Sussex England as one of the first castles in England following the Norman Conquest and Battle of Hastings in 1066.
 It was built by William de Warenne between 1068 and 1070 in the Norman motte and bailey style similar to most castles of the period.
-Lewes Castle is different than most Norman motte and bailey castles in that it has two mottes, or hill top keeps, much like Lincoln Castle in South Yorkshire.
+Lewes Castle is different than most Norman motte and bailey castles in that it has two mottes, or hill top keeps, much like Lincoln Castle in Lincolnshire.
 William also owned other structures including Castle Acre in Norfolk and Conisbrough Castle in South Yorkshire.

 The original castle consisted of a courtyard or bailey surrounded by a wooden curtain wall and the Brack Mount motte with a wooden shell keep crowning the hill.
 At the beginning of the 12th century, a wooden gatehouse was added to the curtain wall and a keep constructed atop the second motte consisting of wooden palisades or fences, which were eventually replaced by stone.
 By the early 13th century, the South Tower and West Tower were added to the outer walls of the keep to give archers a wider target area for defense purposes.
 There may have also been a third tower along the northern wall of the keep.
 Neither the presumed third tower nor northern wall currently exist.